ShravaniAllamReddy/shravaniallamr.github.io/README.md

 If you navigate to home page, there are 3 hyperlinks (About, Portfolio and Contact) when clicked which redirects you to 3 different pages.
   * Home/About me page consists of my photograph and biodata.
-  * Portfolio page consists of my work on workday-planner, weatherforecast eport and project on disaster preparedness.
+  * Portfolio page consists of my work on workday-planner, weatherforecast report and project on disaster preparedness.
   * Contact page consists of Name, Email and Message where in you can submit your details to contact me.
   * There are social media links of my Linkedin profile and Github account on Home Page.

-## Portfolio Projects
+## Projects

 1. Work-Day-Scheduler : Simple Calendar application that allows the user to save events for each hour of the day.This app will run in the browser and feature dynamically updated HTML and CSS powered by jQuery.